 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
-This week, Lion’s Roar magazine’s editorial assistant Haleigh Atwood explores the real meaning of kindness.
+This week, Lion’s Roar magazine’s Haleigh Atwood looks at the gifts of impermanence.

 Members of the Buddhist community are fearful the violence could escalate from vandalism to physical threats.

 On April 15, a fire consumed a three-storey renovated barn at Tsogyelgar Dharma Center, destroying the shrine room on the top floor.

 Fort Austin in Plymouth, England, is currently a rundown historic site, but it may soon become a Buddhist temple.

 Dharma Realm Buddhist University in Ukiah, California, has announced a needs-based scholarship program for students affected by natural disasters.

 In a recent study, meditating on emptiness led to a 24 percent decrease in negative emotions.

 The Dalai Lama offered condolences to the Christchurch victims and the people of New Zealand.
 In America, the Buddhist Peace Fellowship penned an open letter expressing solidarity with Muslims around the world.